Colleges

 How to Use a Brag Sheet

 Your brag sheet can be used for many purposes.
-A Letter of Recommendation Guide: Share your brag sheet with your public high school teachers, coaches or with any other adults with whom you are asking for letters of recommendation.
-Though a teacher may have you in class, they may not necessarily know all the clubs and activities you participate in, both in and outside of your school district.
-The brag sheet will help them easily reference your accomplishments, activities and skills, should they need help – remember, many of these adults have hundreds of students to keep track of so it’s difficult to reference each student’s accomplishments without help.
-Making it easier for them to do so will help them write a letter of recommendation effortlessly and this certainly works in your favor.
+A Letter of Recommendation Guide: Share your brag sheet with your public high school teachers, coaches, or any other adults with whom you are asking for letters of recommendation.
+Though a teacher may have you in class, they may only know some of the clubs and activities you participate in, both in and outside your school district.
+The brag sheet will help them easily reference your accomplishments, activities, and skills should they need help.
+Remember, many of these adults have hundreds of students to keep track of, so it’s difficult to reference each student’s accomplishments without help.
+Making it easier for them to do so will help them write a letter of recommendation effortlessly, which certainly works in your favor.

-A College Application Supplement : Including your brag sheet with your college applications can also give college admissions officers more insight into who you are outside of your student role.
-While it’s wonderful to have a great GPA and high-test scores, colleges also want to see students who give back to the community and who are active beyond traditional academics.
+A College Application Supplement : Including your brag sheet with your college applications can also give college admissions officers more insight into who you are outside your student role.
+While having an excellent GPA and high test scores is terrific, colleges also want to see students who give back to the community and are active beyond traditional academics.
 You may also want to keep your brag sheet handy when, or if you decide to complete the Common Application.
 A Tool to Help with Scholarship Applications: Use your brag sheet to help you reference the activities and projects you have been involved in.
 This will also serve as a writing prompt for any scholarship applications that require an essay.
 Be sure to update your brag sheet each semester.

 How to Create Your Brag Sheet

 As with college essays, keep your brag sheet as clear and concise as possible.
-Anyone who will be reading your brag sheet will be reading many student documents.
-Use bullet points instead of long paragraphs for enhanced readability and keep your brag sheet to one page.
+Anyone who reads your brag sheet will read many student documents.
+For enhanced readability, you can use bullet points instead of long paragraphs and keep your brag sheet to one page.

 What to Include on Your Brag Sheet

 A brag sheet doesn't need to look like a typical resume.
-It should Include your grade point average (GPA) and any test scores (such as the PSAT, SAT and ACT).
+It should include your grade point average (GPA) and any test scores (such as the PSAT, SAT, and ACT).
 But remember, the main highlight of your brag sheet is to showcase your high school career and personal accomplishments.
 Starting from ninth grade, include all your experiences.
-Ideally, you would have been keeping track of all your time in any extracurricular activity, sport, club, travels, volunteer service, as well as any awards, leadership positions, etc. If you have not been keeping track you should get started building your brag sheet (you’ll be grateful you had, come your senior spring semester).
-At the top of your brag sheet, include your name, address and contact information.
-Additionally, some brag sheets include a question-and-answer format, which is your option.
-Some students answer questions, but only include them when giving their brag sheet to individuals writing letters of recommendation and not to potential colleges.
-You will have to determine what the best option for your situation.
+Ideally, you would have been keeping track of all your time in any extracurricular activity, sport, club, travel, or volunteer service, as well as any awards, leadership positions, etc. If you have not been keeping track, you should start building your brag sheet (you’ll be grateful you had come your senior spring semester).
+At the top of your brag sheet, include your name, address, and contact information.
+Some brag sheets include a question-and-answer format, which is your option.
+Some students answer questions but only include them when giving their brag sheet to individuals writing letters of recommendation, not to potential colleges.
+You'll have to figure out the best option for you.

 Sample Brag Sheet Questions

-• What would you consider to be your most outstanding accomplishment thus far, academic and personal?
+• What would you consider your most outstanding academic and personal accomplishment thus far?

-• Talk about an event or happening in your life that had a significant impact on you.
+• Talk about an event or happening in your life that significantly impacted you.
 How did it affect your life, both personally and academically?

 • Describe yourself using only five positive adjectives.